tarungka/wire/README.md

-# Mongo Elasticsearch NearRealtime connector
+# Mongo Elasticsearch NearRealtime connector [UNDER DEVELOPMENT]

 Just building a pipeline to keep mongo collection and Elasticsearch in sync.